JasonAtWeir/ExcelAddIn/README.md

 Current included functions:

 	Levenshtein(s1 As String, s2 As String)
-Calculates the Levenshtein difference between two strings (case sensitive)
+Calculates the Levenshtein distance between two strings (case sensitive)

 	ArrayDupRemove(a1 As String, d1 As String)
 Removes duplicate entries from an array formatted as a string with a char delimiter